jadexiao/music/index.md

 <p class="space"></p>

-These are other people's arrangements.
+These are my transcriptions of other people's arrangements.

 <p class="space"></p>